Install Azure CLI with apt

 for the Azure CLI.
 This package has been tested with:

-- Ubuntu trusty, xenial, and artful
+- Ubuntu trusty, xenial, artful, and bionic

 - Debian wheezy, jessie, and stretch